timholy/ProfileView.jl/README.md

 things about this function:

 - On the right side, you see a stack of calls to functions in `sort.jl`.
-  This is because sorting is recursive.
+  This is because sorting is implemented using recursion (functions that call themselves).

 - `mapslices(sum, A; dims=2)` is considerably more expensive (the corresponding bar is horizontally wider) than `mapslices(sort, B; dims=1)`.
 This is because it has to process more data.

-It is also worth noting that red is a special color: it is reserved for function calls that have to be resolved at run-time.
+It is also worth noting that red is (by default) a special color: it is reserved for function calls that have to be resolved at run-time.
 Because run-time dispatch (aka, dynamic dispatch, run-time method lookup, or a virtual call) often has a significant impact on performance, ProfileView highlights the problematic call in red.
-It's worth noting that some red is unavoidable; for example, the REPL can't predict in advance the return types from what users type at the prompt, and so `eval_user_input` is red.
+It's worth noting that some red is unavoidable; for example, the REPL can't predict in advance the return types from what users type at the prompt, and so the bottom `eval` call is red.
-Red bars are problematic only when they account for a sizable fraction of the top "row," as only in such cases are they likely to be the source of a significant performance bottleneck.
+Red bars are problematic only when they account for a sizable fraction of the top of a call stack, as only in such cases are they likely to be the source of a significant performance bottleneck.
 We can see that `mapslices` relies on run-time dispatch;
 from the absence of pastel-colored bars above much of the red, we